-Rejection: The applicant will be rejected if credit, civil-court and rental history screening reflects any of the following: an unsatisfactory history of collections, charge-offs, judgments and open bankruptcy deemed to be an unacceptable credit risk; an outstanding balance with one or more landlords; an outstanding balance with a utility company, unless the applicant can demonstrate they can secure utility services for their unit prior to move-in (if applicable); the inability to verify credit references, unless it is determined that credit has not been established; an unsatisfactory rental history that includes multiple late payments or NSFs, write-offs or collections; unsatisfactory history of civil court filings or unlawful detainers, monetary judgments, possession or forcible detainers.
+Rejection: The applicant will be rejected if unable to pay an additional deposit or provide an approved guarantor when credit is returned with "conditional" approval by our third-party screening company.
+The applicant will be rejected if credit, civil-court and rental history screening reflects any of the following: an unsatisfactory history of collections, charge-offs, judgments and open bankruptcy deemed to be an unacceptable credit risk; an outstanding balance with one or more landlords; an outstanding balance with a utility company, unless the applicant can demonstrate they can secure utility services for their unit prior to move-in (if applicable); the inability to verify credit references, unless it is determined that credit has not been established; an unsatisfactory rental history that includes multiple late payments or NSFs, write-offs or collections; unsatisfactory history of civil court filings or unlawful detainers, monetary judgments, possession or forcible detainers.